 The Sports Association is a student organization within the University which caters for a variety of sports for both men and women.
 In December 1952 the University Council approved the establishment of the Sports Association, which then consisted of five clubs.
-As the University has grown, the Association has expanded, and now includes some thirty-eight clubs.
+As the University has grown the Association has expanded, and it now includes thirty-eight clubs.